-This summer we will be having our first youth mission trip to San Antonio, TX.
-We are partnering with Blueprint Ministries to take our students down to serve the week of July 23rd-28th.
+This summer we'll be returning to San Antonio, TX to partner again with Blueprint Ministries to take our students down to serve the week of July 22nd-27th.

 Blueprint’s mission is to be an expression of Christ’s love in San Antonio through the restoration of homes.
 And so when we go down there this summer, that’s what we’ll be doing!
 We’ll be serving God as his hands and feet, seeking to be an expression of Christ’s love.

 We’ll spend our mornings and early afternoons throughout the week on different service projects throughout the city, working on homes, getting to know families, sharing our faith, and ultimately serving the people there.
 Our students will be split up into teams and some of the projects they’ll be on are: painting, repairing roofs and floors, laying sheetrock and cleaning up the community.

 The best part about this mission trip is that it will still very much have a high energy, fun “camp” feel!
 During the day we will be serving together and once we get back to the facility we are staying at, we’ll have time for games, free time, teaching, worship, and “family time”.

 I hope this has helped you get a broad overview of what we do as a Student Ministry!
 The teenage years are an exciting time and we are thrilled to walk alongside students and families through these important years.
 We hope, as you connect with our ministry, students will find a safe place to belong, explore God and build friendships and parents will find a place of support among other parents.

 If you have any questions, don’t hesitate to reach out.
 If you scroll down, you can find a list of important links, resources, and contact information for the church.